PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 While power banks have advanced tremendously in terms of capacity and are now available in huge capacities, charging methods have also improved significantly, resulting in portable chargers depleting quickly.
 However, power bank batteries can drain rapidly for various reasons, which we’ll go over in this post.
 So without further ado, let’s get started.

-If both the power bank and the device being charged support rapid charging technologies such as Power Delivery or Qualcomm’s Quick Charge, the power bank’s battery will drain faster.
 Quick charge speeds the charging process by boosting the charging voltage, resulting in an increase in wattage.
 In other words, electricity travels faster between the power bank and the other device, causing the power bank’s battery to drain more quickly.

 According to customer reports, when Lightning cables, especially USB-C to Lightning cables, are plugged into a power bank’s USB-C port, they drain a tiny amount of electricity, which can be enough to trick some power banks into remaining powered on and slowly discharge.